jboss-xpaas/docker-containers/xpaas-base-docker/README.md

 **Environment variables**

-These are the environment variables supported when running the JBoss Wildfly/EAP container:
+These are the environment variables supported when running the xpaas-base container:

 - <code>ROOT_PASSWORD</code> - The root password for <code>root</code> system user.
 Useful to connect via SSH